kolenaIO/kolena/docs/dataset/object-detection.md

+---
+icon: kolena/detection-20
+---

-# How to Test Object Detection Models
+# :kolena-detection-20: How to Test Object Detection Models

 This guide outlines how to format your object detection data on Kolena, and walks through the steps to easily test object detection models.